DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-the-web-dashboard.md

 ---
 title: Binding Dashboard Items to Data in the Web Dashboard
 ---
+# Binding Dashboard Items to Data in the Web Dashboard
 This topic explains how to bind the newly created dashboard item to data source fields to visualize data.
 * [Specify a Data Source](#specify)
 * [Create Binding](#create)